snowplow/documentation/docs/understanding-your-pipeline/glossary-of-terms/index.md

 Snowplow is an enterprise-strength marketing and product analytics platform.
 It does three things:

 - Identifies your users, and tracks the way they engage with your website or application
-- Stores your users' behavioural data in a scalable "event data warehouse" you control: in Amazon S3 and (optionally) Amazon Redshift or Postgres
+- Stores your users' behavioral data in a scalable "event data warehouse" you control: in Amazon S3 and (optionally) Amazon Redshift or Postgres
-- Lets you leverage the biggest range of tools to analyze that data, including big data tools (e.g. Hive, Pig, Mahout) via EMR or more traditional tools e.g. Tableau, R, Looker, Chartio to analyze that behavioural data
+- Lets you leverage the biggest range of tools to analyze that data, including big data tools (e.g. Hive, Pig, Mahout) via EMR or more traditional tools e.g. Tableau, R, Looker, Chartio to analyze that behavioral data

 __[Read more](https://snowplow.io/)__

 ### Storage

 The  enrichment process takes raw Snowplow collector logs, tidies them up, enriches them (e.g. by adding Geo-IP data, and performing referrer parsing) and then writes the output of that process back to S3 as a cleaned up set of Snowplow event files.
-The data in these files can be analysed directly by any big data tool that runs on EMR.
+The data in these files can be analyzed directly by any big data tool that runs on EMR.

-In addition, Snowplow data from those event files could be copied into Amazon Redshift, where it can be analysed using any tool that talks to PostgreSQL.
+In addition, Snowplow data from those event files could be copied into Amazon Redshift, where it can be analyzed using any tool that talks to PostgreSQL.

 There are therefore a number of different potential storage modules that Snowplow users can store their data in.